Use of medical reports

 The CGRS should evaluate the report together with all the other elements of the case.[5]

 It is not yet clear how this provision has been implemented.
-In current practice, a distinction can be made between psycho-medical attestations that provide evidence on the mental state of the asylum seeker, relevant to determining what can be expected from him or her during an interview and to evaluate his or her credibility, and medical attestations that describe physical or psychological harm undergone in the past and that is potentially important to determining the well-foundedness of the application.
+In current practice, a distinction can be made between psycho-medical attestations that provide evidence on the mental state of the asylum seeker, relevant to determining what can be expected from them during an interview and to evaluate their credibility, and medical attestations that describe physical or psychological harm undergone in the past and that is potentially important to determine whether the application is well-founded.

 Mental state and credibility

-Given that the burden of proof lies on the asylum seeker, the CGRS considers that it is his or her role to provide a psycho-medical attestation if he or she wants to justify his or her inability to recount his or her story in a coherent and precise way without contradictions.
+Given that the burden of proof lies on the asylum seeker, the CGRS considers that it is their role to provide a psycho-medical attestation if they want to justify their inability to recount their story in a coherent and precise way without contradictions.
 Although an attestation of a psychological problem will never suffice for the CGRS to grant a protection status, it always has to be considered in determining the protection needs.

-If an asylum seeker has psychological problems that impede them to have a normal interview or an interview at all, the CGRS expects the asylum seeker and/or their lawyer to provide a medical attestation.
+If an asylum seeker has psychological problems that could influence the results of the interview or hinder its realisation, the CGRS expects the asylum seeker and/or their lawyer to provide a medical attestation.
 There is not yet a standardised procedure for this kind of case, but the CGRS evaluates on a case-by-case basis if an interview is possible or if special arrangements need to be made.[6]
 In such cases, the applicant will be asked – through the intermediary of his lawyer – to answer specific questions in writing to provide the CGRS with all the elements necessary to process the asylum application.
 In such cases, the CALL has referred to UNHCR’s Handbook on Procedures and Criteria for Determining the Status of Refugees, which recommends adapting the fact-finding methodology to the seriousness of the applicant’s medical condition; to reduce the burden of proof normally placed on the applicant and to rely on other sources to obtain information that the applicant cannot provide.[7]

 Medical evidence of past persecution or serious harm